centreon/centreon-iac-vagrant/readme.md

 **Method 1**:

-Create a file with name `Vagrantfile` with these content:
+Create a file with name `Vagrantfile` with this content:
 ```
 # -*- mode: ruby -*-